HoLaw77/CI-Portfolio-Project-2-Final-version/README.md

 <li>I discover that some of my photo can not be positioned in the center of the page using align items.</li>
 <li>After checking in the W3school, I used the display:flex method to avoid adding padding to the image and fix it in the center of page even the media screen size changes.</li>
 <li>I also face difficulty in setting up a restart button.
 After revising the usage of window.location.reload(), I used this in index.html to avoid writing this function in script.js.</li>
+<li>After deployed the website, I find that some of the css style is missing.
+After checking I realised that it is because of adding an extra slash before the a href element.</li>

 </ul>